MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

       - *DfciUpdate.dfi*.
       - Text file that includes the SEMM thumbprint.
 (In this example, the file is *SurfaceUEFI_2020Aug25_1058.txt*.)
 The automatically generated date time stamp corresponds to the date that you created the file by using Surface UEFI Configurator.

    - Drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2 (SurfaceHub2S_Win10_18362_20.082.25682.0.msi).
-This file should also be copied to the root of the USB drive.
+Copy this file to the root of the USB drive.

 ### Update UEFI on Surface Hub 2S to enable OS migration

 1. Insert your BOOTME drive into the USB-A port on Surface Hub 2S.
-(See the previous section for the list of required files.)
+For a list of required files, see the previous section.

 2. To boot into UEFI: